 How the decision is made.
 Knowing how the decision is made and what to do when you get the decision, whether you are happy with it or not, helps you to feel in control of the process and prevents you missing vital deadlines.

-Our guide to completing the UC50 on mental health grounds covers:
+Our guide to completing the UC50 includes both physical and mental health grounds.

 - mental health conditions, such as depression or anxiety

 - a brain injury